 We’ll explore some situations when refinancing your mortgage might make sense.

-Sometimes life happens.
-Your car breaks down or your roof starts to leak.
-Sometimes it can be even more costly.
-Your basement might need waterproofing.
-Unless you have emergency savings, you’ll more than likely have to rely on your credit card.
+Sometimes unexpected and expensive things happen, your car breaks down or your roof starts to leak.
+Unless you have emergency savings, you might need to rely on a credit card.
 With most credit card interest rates at 19% or higher, it can be quite costly, especially if it’s going to take you several months or years to pay off the debt.
 Why not instead roll that debt into your mortgage?

 When you consolidate debt, you can take advantage of today’s low mortgage rates by using them towards your consumer debt.
-Not only can you save on interest, but you can also be debt free sooner.
-What’s not to love?
+Not only can you save on interest, but you could also be debt-free sooner.

 Are you looking to refinance?
 The Borrowell Mortgage Coach can help!

 When you signed up for your mortgage, did you choose a shorter amortization period than you had to?
 If you’re looking to buy another property, a shorter period can make it tougher to qualify for a mortgage.
 The higher mortgage payments coupled with the mortgage stress test may mean that you don’t qualify to spend as much on an investment property as you hoped (or you might not qualify at all).
 By lengthening your amortization period, you can have more options in terms of investing in real estate.

 Reducing your Monthly Mortgage Payments

 Another reason you might want to change your amortization period is to lower your mortgage payments.
 In uncertain economic times, it’s a good idea to be financially prepared.
 Sure, you can build a sizeable emergency fund, but that takes time.
 Financial experts recommend socking away three to six months’ living expenses in a savings account.